verkestk/chinese-decompose/README.md

 go run main.go lesson1-1.csv database.tsv > clusters.md
 ```

-This command line tool takes one argument - a path to a CSV file containing vocabularly containing characters the user wishes to cluster.
-This CSV should be in the following format:
+This command line tool takes two arguments:
+- a path to a CSV file with vocabularly containing characters the user wishes to cluster
+- a decomposition database, like `database.tsv` in this repo

+The vocabulary CSV file should be in the following format:

 ```
 vocabulary, pinyin, part of speech, translation